sparrow-org/sparrow-extensions/README.md

 ### Available Extensions

-- **UUID Array**: Arrow-compatible array for storing UUID values as 16-byte fixed-width binary according to the `arrow.uuid` extension type specification.
+- `uuid_array`: Arrow-compatible array for storing UUID values as 16-byte fixed-width binary according to the `arrow.uuid` extension type specification.
+- `json_array`: Arrow-compatible array for storing JSON values as UTF-8 strings according to the `arrow.json` extension type specification.
+- `bool8_array`: Arrow-compatible array for storing boolean values as 8-bit integers according to the `arrow.bool8` extension type specification.
 ## Installation

 ### Install from sources